Neutron moderator: Form and location

 In CANDU and PWR reactors, the moderator is liquid water (heavy water for CANDU, light water for PWR).
 In the event of a loss-of-coolant accident in a PWR, the moderator is also lost and the reaction will stop.
 This negative void coefficient is an important safety feature of these reactors.
 In CANDU the moderator is located in a separate heavy-water circuit, surrounding the pressurized heavy-water coolant channels.
 The heavy water will slow down a significant portion of neutrons to the resonance integral of ^{238}U increasing the neutron capture in this isotope that makes up over 99% of the uranium in CANDU fuel thus decreasing the amount of neutrons available for fission.
 As a consequence, removing some of the heavy water will increase reactivity until so much is removed that too little moderation is provided to keep the reaction going.
 This design gives CANDU reactors a positive void coefficient, although the slower neutron kinetics of heavy-water moderated systems compensates for this, leading to comparable safety with PWRs.

-In the light water cooled graphite moderated RBMK, a reactor type originally envisioned to allow both production of weapons grade plutonium and large amounts of usable heat while using natural uranium and foregoing the use of heavy water, the light water coolant acts primarily as a neutron absorber and thus its removal in a Loss of Coolant Accident or by conversion of water into steam will increase the amount of thermal neutrons available for fission.
-Following the Chernobyl nuclear accident the issue was remedied so that all still operating RBMK type reactors have a slightly negative void coefficient but they now require a higher degree of uranium enrichment in their fuel.
+In the light-water-cooled, graphite-moderated RBMK, a reactor type originally envisioned to allow both production of weapons grade plutonium and large amounts of usable heat while using natural uranium and foregoing the use of heavy water, the light water coolant acts primarily as a neutron absorber and thus its removal in a loss-of-coolant accident or by conversion of water into steam will increase the amount of thermal neutrons available for fission.
+Following the Chernobyl nuclear accident the issue was remedied so that all still operating RBMK type reactors have a slightly negative void coefficient, but they require a higher degree of uranium enrichment in their fuel.